ldpliu/clusterpool/demo.md

 oc create -f team-admin/clusterpool/clusterpool-label.yaml --as le

 oc get clusterdeployment --all-namespaces

 ## team-admin create Claim
 cat team-admin/clusterpool/clustercliam.yaml
 oc create -f team-admin/clusterpool/clustercliam.yaml --as le

-[Note] after clusterclaim and clusterdeployment created, we will add the clusterset lable to claim and clusterdeployment, so clusterset admin and clusterset view will has permission to access them.
+[Note] after clusterclaim and clusterdeployment created, we will add the clusterset lable to clusterclaim and clusterdeployment, and claim and clusterdeployment will be added to this set. so clusterset admin and clusterset view will has permission to access them.

+Then let's use other team member to access the clusterpool

 ## another team-admin get clusterdeployment
 oc get clusterpool -n server-foundation-clusterpool --as jian